pypa/pip/docs/html/installation.md

-pip's maintainers do not provide support for users on older versions of Python, and these users should request for support from the relevant provider (eg: linux distro community, cloud provider's support channels, etc).
+pip's maintainers do not provide support for users on older versions of Python, and these users should request for support from the relevant provider (eg: Linux distro community, cloud provider support channels, etc).

 [^python]: The `ensurepip` module was added to the Python standard library in Python 3.4.